exhuma/python-course-basic/slides/index.rst

         The line which caused the error.

     **File "..."**
-        The finlename that caused the error.
+        The filename that caused the error.

     **line 3**
         The line in the file.